PilkDrinker/PilkDots/README.md

 ## Original work
-Here's a list of the people who's original work I've altered (There's might have been more, but I can't remember)
+Here's a list of the people who's original work I've altered (There might have been more, but I can't remember)

 - [Stephan Raabe's ML4W](https://github.com/mylinuxforwork)
 - [LireB's Fastfetch](https://github.com/LierB/fastfetch)